Community Health and Wellbeing Champion

 Basic IT skills - internet & email, Language Skills, Customer Service

 You’ll complete three days of training in Tower Hamlets so that you feel confident and ready to volunteer.
 This includes: - Make Every Contact Count (MECC) training which includes looking at the Five Ways to Wellbeing, a set of simple steps that can make a difference to health and wellbeing.
-This training will take place on Thursday 25th June 2026, 10am – 2pm. - Royal Society of Public Health (RSPH) accredited Level 2 Understanding Health Improvement training (2 days).
+Training on Thursday 5th November 2026. - Royal Society of Public Health (RSPH) accredited Level 2 Understanding Health Improvement training (2 days).
 This is a qualification.
-This training will take place on Tuesday 30th June and Thursday 2nd July 2026, 9.30am - 2.30pm.
+Training on Wednesday 11th and Thursday 12th November 2026.
 There will be more training available and the Public Health Volunteer Co-Ordinator will support you.
 You’ll also be part of a friendly team of Community Health & Wellbeing Champions.
 You will be helping to improve the health of people living in Tower Hamlets.

 After completing the training you will, on average, volunteer for 8-10 hours per month for at least one year.
-You’ll complete 3 days of training so that you feel confident and ready to volunteer: • Make Every Contact Count (MECC) training, this training will take place on Thursday 25th June 2026 , 10am-1.30pm. • Royal Society of Public Health (RSPH) accredited Level 2 Understanding Health Improvement training (2 days), this training will take place on Tuesday 30th June and Thursday 2nd July 2026, 9.30am-2.30pm. **Please only apply now if you are able to attend all 3 training dates.
-If you cannot make these dates, please apply for future rounds in 2026**.
+You’ll complete 3 days of training so that you feel confident and ready to volunteer: • Make Every Contact Count (MECC) training.
+Training on Thursday 5th November 2026. • Royal Society of Public Health (RSPH) accredited Level 2 Understanding Health Improvement training (2 days).
+Training on Wednesday 11th and Thursday 12th November 2026. **Please note that informal interviews will take place on weeks commencing 19th and 26th October 2026.**

 N/A

-In Tower Hamlets, within your local area and community events across the borough.
+In Tower Hamlets, within your local area and community spaces across the borough.

 N/A